Best Plastic-Free Baby Bottles

 - Compatibility with pumps/warmers is a real constraint for parents

-Pura Kiki
+Kiki

-Popular options that look plastic-free but aren't — and why.
+Popular options that look plastic-free but aren't — and whole categories worth skipping.

 Natursutten Anti-Colic Glass Baby Bottle

-Dr. Brown's Natural Flow Options+ (glass)
+Dr. Brown's Natural Flow Options+ (Glass)

-Philips Avent Natural (glass)
+Philips Avent Natural (Plastic)

 Evenflo Classic Glass